jaranmio/Franka-Applications_ROS2-based-drawing-and-object-positioning/README.md

-# Franka Applications: ROS2-based Drawing & Pick-and-Place
+# Franka Applications: ROS2-based Robot Drawing & Pick-and-Place

 This repository contains ROS2 packages for controlling the Franka Research 3 (FR3) robot arm for drawing (raster/vector), pick-and-place, and gripper proxy operations.
 It includes MoveIt2 integration, drawing nodes, and utility nodes for logging and calibration.